 Five Invasive Plants Not to Plant in Your Garden

-If you have ever seen a weed take over your whole garden or yard, you have seen invasive plants in action.
-The following invasive plants look like common garden plants.
+If you have ever seen a weed take over your whole garden or yard, you've witnessed invasive plants in action.
+The following invasive species look like common garden plants.
 However, they are capable of quickly multiplying and crowding out native plants in open spaces, like woodlands and wetlands.

-Purple Loostrife: Purple Loosestrife is a perennial herb that is native to central and southern Europe and many parts of Asia.
-Its square, woody stem characterizes it, and its magenta blooms.
-Purple Loostrife takes over wetland areas, where it outcompetes with native plant species, which provide better nutrition to wildlife.
+Purple Loostrife: Purple Loosestrife is a perennial herb that is native to central and southern Europe and parts of Asia.
+It is characterized by a square, woody stem and magenta blooms.
+Purple Loostrife takes over wetland areas, where it outcompetes with native plant species which provide better nutrition to wildlife.
 Regulations in Minnesota, Illinois, and Wisconsin prohibit buying and selling Purple Loostrife.
 Several insect species have been approved by the US Department of Agriculture for controlling it on a large scale.
-Although it was introduced in the 1800’s as an ornamental plant, it’s not a good choice for gardens today.
+Although it was introduced in the 1800s as an ornamental plant, it’s a good choice for gardens today.
 Native alternatives to Purple Loostrife are Purple Aster, New England Aster, and Bee Balm.

 Yellowflag Iris: The Yellowflag Iris is easy to mistake for native irises.
 It is a wetland plant that colonizes into monotypic stands, crowding out native wetland plants.
 Yellowflag Iris spreads easily from gardens to neighboring lands.
 Although it colonizes in wetlands, Yellowflag Iris is very drought-resistant.
 It grows in both saltwater and freshwater wetlands.
 If you are planting irises, be sure that you are planting native iris cultivars, as Yellowflag Iris is highly invasive.

-Bush Honeysuckles: Unlike the sweet smelling vine honeysuckles that are ever-so-delicious, bush honeysuckles are invasive plants that are native to Asia.
+Bush Honeysuckles: Unlike the sweet smelling vine honeysuckles that are ever so delicious, bush honeysuckles are invasive plants native to Asia.
 They are deciduous bushes that are able to thrive in many environments, from wetlands to woodlands.
 The woody bushes grow in thickets, and can easily dominate the habitat where they grow.
 If you are introducing honeysuckle to your garden, be sure that you are planting native honeysuckle vines, rather than honeysuckle bushes.